jewlofthelotus/SlickQuiz-WordPress/readme.txt

 1. Upload the SlickQuiz plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create and publish a quiz through the SlickQuiz Management interface.
+(You may need to allow popups to see the SlickQuiz Preview window.)
 1. Place [slickquiz id=X] in your templates, where X is the ID of the quiz you created.
 1. To use the [slickquiz] shortcode in the sidebar Text widget, add add_filter( 'widget_text', 'do_shortcode' ) to your theme.